Tech-Curriculums/Command-Line-Interface-101/CLI-101/VIM-Tutorials/README.md

 pasting inline, pasting before, pasting after

+---

-Mass editing:
+## Lesson Plan: Mass editing:

-macros
+### macros
 * running in series
 * running in parallel

-discussion
+discussion about usage

+Registers and how to edit your macros.

+The meaning of registers: for yanks, dd's, macros all share the registers

+thankfully marks are separate.

-command mode substitution
+### command mode substitution

 search and do with the . macro.

-Programming in Vim:
+## Lesson Plan: Programming in Vim

-Simple python hello world.
+### Simple python hello world.

+:write !python

 Simple bash script -- check for word appearance

+:write !bash

-Simple c program.
+Simple c program and makefile

+:make name_of_program

-Simple Arduino program
+Simple Arduino program with the ino repository

+:!ino build && ino uplaod

+Simple AVR Program with CrossMake

+:!make all

 Using vim with git: